SparshRoy02/Python-Fundamentals/08_Lists/08_Lists.md

 ### List Indexes
-Each item/element in a list has its own **unique index**.
-This index can be used to access any particular item from the list.
-The first item has index [0], the second item has index [1], the third item has index [2], and so on.
+- Each item/element in a list has its own **unique index**.
+- This index can be used to access any particular item from the list.
+- The first item has index [0], the second item has index [1], the third item has index [2].

 #### Example:
 ```python